hum00058/hum00058/README.md

 <h2 align="left">Hi 👋!
-My name is Alex and I'm a Full-stack developer, from Canada 🇨🇦</h2>
+My name is Alex and I'm a Full-stack developer, from Ottawa 🇨🇦</h2>

 ###